sohaibm22/messageGenerator/README.md

 # messageGenerator

-This code i made a **messageGenerator**. that generate a random message everytime someone runs the program.
+The attached code, is a progran which will generate **random messages**, each time a user runs the program.